20kdc/c3ds-projects/tob/High-Level/Known_PRAY_Chunks.md

 The photo filename style is consistent and is laid out in `DS creature history.cos` and `DS life event factory - PHOTOGRAPHS THE DEAD.cos`: `MONIKER-EVENTINDEX`.

+**These event indexes are not Solid Indexes.** Overlap is possible.

 So, a real instance in full is: `001-dawn-6wa4r-az8x7-cnv4v-ulggk-3.DSEX.photo`.

 ## "warp"